freezy/dmd-extensions/README.md

 ### Network Streaming

-DMD Extensions can also receive frames of the network and output them to any device.
+DMD Extensions can also receive frames from the network and output them to any device.
 Likewise, it can stream frames from any source over the network.
-Documentation can be found [here](Console/Server).
+Documentation of this feature can be found [here](Console/Server).

 Additionally, DMD Extensions can act as a web server where any number of clients can connect to, and see the DMD in real time in the web browser.

 ## Install Instructions